srcshelton/gentoo-ebuilds/README.md

     * Make 'udev' an optional dependency, controlled by `USE="udev"`
 * sys-fs/mdadm
     * Restore previous boot-time functionality, add support for module-loading from `/etc/mdadm/mdmod.conf`
+* sys-libs/libeudev
+    * Provide `libudev` only without (e)udev daemon, for builds which require only the library component of udev
+* virtual/libudev
+    * Allow sys-libs/libeudev to satisfy `virtual/libudev` dependency